 Author Archives: Mary Terra-Berns

 About Mary Terra-BernsMary Terra-Berns is a freelance writer and biologist with a Masters degree in fish and wildlife sciences.
 She has worked with rare species such as wolverines, Canada lynx, red-cockaded woodpeckers, and many not-so-rare species.
 An Idaho native, Mary enjoys hiking, fly-fishing, running, skiing, snow shoeing, and traveling.
+Her Trail of the Coeur d’Alenes guidebook can be purchased at xpertguide2.com.

 Investigating the Mysterious Wolverine By Mary Terra-Berns As soon as I heard that deep growl coming from the trap, time disappeared for me.
 It was my first wolverine up close and personal, a recapture numbered M333.
 He was one of … Continue reading →